 And if there are intelligent sauropods even now living in concealment in our midst, how long have they been here?
 Did they evolve from dinosaur stock, or are they more recent, interstellar immigrants?
 Have they been amongst our species since we first started living in towns and planting crops, deviously presenting themselves as gods and, much later, assuming control of the royal houses of Europe and the United States?
 Most pressingly, has the occupant of the White House for the past eight years actually been a 7-foot shapeshifting reptilian humanoid with a taste for people?

 Historiorant: And isn't this entire style of argument-by-leading-question annoying?
 Conspiracy theorists seem to favor it, as they can manipulate the line of questioning in such a way as to get the quentionee to state an opinion the theorist was already espousing.
 Just wanted to give you a taste of the sort of stuff I was reading to research this piece.
+Age of the Serpent Gods

 There have been some attempts to link Lizard People with the way-pre-human gods of the Cthulhu mythos, but this strains credulity beyond the point that even most hardcore conspiracists can endure.
 Cthulu, et al, was a creation of the impressively demented H.P.
 Lovecraft, so unless one is willing to believe that an author writing in the 1920s and 30s was transmitting actual forgotten lore through his copy of the Necronomicon (which he also invented, though the rather elaborate tale in the linked site denies this), it doesn't really follow that the repitilians who haunt our government are descended from Hastur, Azathoth, or any of the other more oceanically-inclined deities of Lovecraft's pantheon.